Shacharshm/satellite-communications_final_project/README.md

 python src/analysis/generate_beampatterns.py
 ```

-This will create beam pattern visualizations in the `results` directory.
+This will create beam pattern visualizations in the `results\metrics` directory.

 ### 3. Running Performance Analysis